Convexity properties of the condition number II: Geodesics in Lipschitz-Riemann structures, and self-convexity

 We define a {\bf minimizing geodesic} as a minimizing path parametrized by arc length, that is when

 A path in $\CM$ parametrized by arc length is a {\bf geodesic} when it is locally a minimizing geodesic.

 The main result of this section is the following:

-\begin{theorem} Any geodesic \rev{for a Lipschitz-Riemann structure}{ma05} belongs to the class $C^{1+ Lip}$ that is $C^1$ with a locally Lipschitz derivative. \end{theorem}
+\begin{theorem} Any geodesic \rev{for a Lipschitz-Riemann structure}{ma05} belongs to the class $\mathcal C^{1+ Lip}$ that is $\mathcal C^1$ with a locally Lipschitz derivative. \end{theorem}

-This theorem is proved in sections \ref{sec-2.5} and \ref{sec-2.6}, it extends a similar result by Charles Pugh \cite{pug} who proves the existence of locally minimizing $C^{1+ Lip}$ geodesics.
+This theorem is proved in \thirdrev{section \ref{sec-2.5}}{Remark 7}, it extends a similar result by Charles Pugh \cite{pug} who proves the existence of locally minimizing $\mathcal C^{1+ Lip}$ geodesics.
 His argument is based on a smooth approximation of the Lipschitz structure where the classical toolbox of Riemannian geometry applies, followed by a {\it passage \`a la limite}.

 Using different techniques we prove here this regularity assumption for all geodesics.